notaryproject/notaryproject.dev/content/en/docs/user-guides/how-to/timestamping.md

 │   │           └── expiry: Sun Nov  9 23:59:59 2031
 ```

 Under the field `timestamp signature`, there are `timestamp` and `certificates` fields.
-The value of `timestamp` field is the trusted timestamp showing when the signature was created.
-The value of `certificates` is the certificate chain that used for generating the countersignature.
+The value of `certificates` lists all the certificates included in the TSA response.

 ## Verify artifacts in OCI-compliant registries with timestamping